Xenoty/jamstack-portfolio-template/README.md

 ### Setup

-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) or [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project into your repo.
+1. Click [Use Tempalate](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) to create a repository from the repo.
 2. In VSCode (or another code editor), install app's dependencies using the following CLI command
 > npm install
 3. Run the following in the CLI